CristianGTrandafir/SetTheoryDSL/README.md

 Assign has 2 parameters.
 The first is the Identifier command for the set name.
 The second is the Insert command for the object name and object.
+Assign is used to create new sets with named elements.

 Variable has 1 parameter.
 It can be any object.